luciVuc/kv-store-db/README.md

 If the given key only contains the `collectionName` it returns all the data from the collection identified.
 If the given key only contains the `collectionName` and the `recId` it returns the data of the identified record (entry) in the collection.

-If the given key only all three components, the `collectionName`, the `recId` and `fieldName`it returns the value of the named field in the identified record (entry) in the collection.
+If the given key contains all three components, the `collectionName`, the `recId` and `fieldName`, it returns the value of the named field in the identified record (entry) in the collection.

 If the key does not identify any collection, record or field in the store, it returns `undefined`.